yulonglim/tp/docs/UserGuide.md

 * The order of the keywords does not matter e.g. Doe John will match John Doe.
 * Only the name is searched.
 * Only full words will be matched e.g. John will not match Johnny.
-* Students matching at least one keyword will be returned (i.e. OR search). e.g. John Doe will return John Deer, Jane Doe.
+* Students matching at least one keyword will be returned (i.e. OR search) e.g. John Doe will return John Deer, Jane Doe.

 Examples:
 * `find Jane Doe` returns only one `Jane Doe` from the currently selected class, even if there is another `Jane Doe` from a different class.
 * `list all` followed by `find John Doe` returns two `John Doe`, assuming that there are two `John Doe` in the entire the TeachBook, one from class `4E1` and another one from class `4E2`.

 ![find](images/findStudent.png)
-Fig 8: `Jane Doe` who was added in [add](#adding-a-student--add), is displayed in the student list after `find Jane Doe` was executed.
+Fig 9: `Jane Doe` who was added in [add](#adding-a-student--add), is displayed in the student list after `find Jane Doe` was executed.

 #### Adding a remark to a student : `remark`